setlingdev/tutorial_addins/README.md

-# Bem-vindo ao Manual, atualizado, outra vez
+# Bem-vindo ao Manual
+:portugal:

 Este é o início do tutorial.